Giant-Bomb-Dot-Com/giant-bomb-wiki/README.md

 1. The skin needs to be updated to style mediawiki while using it's data syntax.
 The sctools has their skin public here: https://github.com/StarCitizenTools/mediawiki-skins-Citizen
 2. We can use translatewiki.net and i18n to allow / help with multi-language support.

+### Category Page(s)

+Go to /Games for the overall Games category page and then click on a letter / number to see the data being pulled from Semantic and how it gathers data.